PauseAI/pauseai-website/src/posts/risks.md

 ## Existential Risk

+Over half of AI researchers believe there is a >10% chance that AI will cause human extinction.
+Would you enter a plane if half of the plane engineers believed there was a >10% chance that it would crash?

-Things that are very intelligent, are very powerful.
+Very intelligent things are very powerful.
 If we build a machine that is far more intelligent than humans, we need to be sure that it wants the same thing as we want.
 However, this turns out to be very difficult.
 This is called the _alignment problem_.